Lars-DHondt-KUL/3dpredictsim/README.md

 Predictive simulations of human gait
 ============

-This repository contains all code and models used to generate the simulations discussed in: L. D’Hondt, F. D. Groote, and M. Afschrift, “A dynamic foot model for predictive simulations of gait reveals causal relations between foot structure and whole body mechanics.” bioRxiv, p.
-2023.03.22.533790, Mar.
-24, 2023. https://doi.org/10.1101/2023.03.22.533790.
+This repository contains all code and models used to generate the simulations discussed in: L. D’Hondt, F. D. Groote, and M. Afschrift, “A dynamic foot model for predictive simulations of human gait reveals causal relations between foot structure and whole-body mechanics,” PLOS Computational Biology, vol. 20, no. 6, p. e1012219, Jun.
+2024, doi: 10.1371/journal.pcbi.1012219.

 ## Running predictive simulations